lixupeng/contrib/README.md

 This directory contains the OpenMS contrib package.

-If you downloaded a stable release, detailed installation instructions and other information can be found in the documentation (`OpenMS/doc/index.html`).
+If you downloaded a stable release of OpenMS, detailed installation instructions and other information can be found in the documentation (`OpenMS/doc/index.html`).

 If this is a development version obtained via Git or as nightly snapshot, the documentation is not contained